Appeal to your representative Senators!

 Even though these pesticides are proven to be hazardous to public health and the environment, USEPA’s pesticide regulatory system has put its stamp of approval on the use of these pesticides.
 Although a growing pool of research links exposure to the pesticides used by TruGreen ChemLawn to nausea, vomiting, dizziness, and headaches and chronic illnesses like lymphoma, leukemia, bladder cancer, and learning disabilities, the USEPA continues to register these pesticides for commercial and residential use.

-Hospitals are opting to change grounds care to alternative, safe, organic methods.
+Some hospitals are opting to change grounds care to alternative, safe, organic methods-- they are finally making the connection between exposures to pesticides and illnesses.
 There is great urgency in changing protocol; present and future human health is at great risk from exposures to toxins in lawn and other pesticides.
 "Homeowners use up to 10 times more chemical pesticides per acre on their lawns than farmers use on crops."
 U.S. Fish and Wildlife Service.
 35 municipalities in New Jersey have bans on synthetic pesticide use on public properties.
 Connecticut and New York have restrictions at the state level and Maine and Massachusetts look ready to have state restrictions on weed and feed use on school grounds, playing fields and parks.
 Many people are simply just opting to use what they know is safe.
 The manufacturers of lawn and garden as well as other synthetic pesticides cannot legally call them "safe".
 The purveyors of the pesticides cannot legally call them "safe."
 In New Hampshire, only one person oversees the licensed lawn chemical applicators and often, these businesses "treat" lawns and land in windy conditions which is not in accordance with training and regulations.

 Saturday, April 20, 2013